f5devcentral/f5-agility-labs-xc/docs/class5/lab2.rst

 Task 1: Create a Bot Protection Profile
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In this task you will view recent request's and filter out specific requests from our test tool.
+In this task you will view recent requests and filter out specific requests from our test tool.
 You will then work
-on configuring a Bot Defense profle to protect our airline application Sign-In page.
+on configuring a Bot Defense profile to protect our airline application Sign-In page.
 We will initiate a Basic
-Credential Stuffing attack and observe related events using security analytics and make any necessary adjustments needed.
+Credential Stuffing attack and observe related events using security analytics and making any necessary adjustments needed.

 +----------------------------------------------------------------------------------------------+
 | 1.
 In the Distributed Cloud (XC) Console go to **Web App and API Protection** then click on  |